Bronya-Rand/Prom-Spec-V3/Concept.md

 3. Make example messages easier to parse.
 4. Optimize fields in favor of macros

-Due to these optimizations, primarily the new `CharacterExampleMessage` object, V1 and V2 character card readers may not not be able to read Prom V3 cards without some code adjustments.
+Due to these optimizations, primarily the new `CharacterExampleMessage` and `CharacterGreetings` object, V1 and V2 character card readers may not not be able to read Prom V3 cards without some code adjustments.
 V3 readers however can read V1/V2 by adapting the fields in V1/V2 to V3 as described in *Deprecated Fields*.
 V1/V2 readers may be able to adapt V3 entries to V1/V2 types via *Deprecated Fields* but I cannot guarantee everything will be in it (especially with multiple scenarios and/or group scenarios).

 In addition, due to the removal of the `assets` field, any features from RisuAI or other frontends that use that field will not be imported to Prom V3.
 This *can* be added back by a field addition, but IMO, this is better reserved in `extensions` if it's actually needed (see [CharX](./README.md#charx-charx) for my thoughts).